Antonedw/teamA2_cheme485_final_project/README.md

 ![](cume_reactions.png)

-The first reaction involves cumene production from propylene and benzene, while in the second the cumene and propylene react to form p-diisopropyl benzene.
-Since cumene is our desired product, and p-diisopropyl benzene is an environmental and health hazard, it is important to know the reaction kinetics, so that we may manipulate the environment to favor the cumene production reaction.
+The first reaction involves cumene production from propylene and benzene, while in the second the cumene and propylene react to form DIPB.
+Since cumene is our desired product, and DIPB is an environmental and health hazard, it is important to know the reaction kinetics, so that we may manipulate the environment to favor the cumene production reaction.

 Each reaction has an independent rate, dependent on the molar concentration of each reactant and an individual reaction rate constant 'ka', where a denotes which reaction we are referring to.